 As I did, people start their search by trawling job sites for their existing job title, in similar industries to the one they have decided is no longer right for them.
 This soon becomes frustrating, tedious and hope wanes when the ‘different’ job opportunities you find are all too similar to your current one.

 Changing careers is a big deal if you don’t know what you’re looking for.
 In my experience, looking for clues outwardly is not the best place to start.
-Look within you!
+Look within.
 Listen to your instinct.
+Take time to explore.
+Remember that it is a process.
 Remind yourself of what’s important to you.
+Stay curious.

-Without giving reasons why you shouldn’t change careers, spend some time on these questions:
+Without fixating on the reasons why not to change careers, spend some time on these questions:

 What are your values?
 What is important to you?
 When do you feel most at ease?